Claudia Dreifus

-Claudia Dreifus is an American journalist, educator and lecturer, producer of the weekly feature “Conversation with…” of the Science Section of The New York Times, and known for her interviews with leading figures in world politics and science.
-She is adjunct associate professor of international affairs and media at the School of International and Public Affairs (SIPA) of Columbia University.
+Claudia Dreifus is an American journalist, educator and lecturer, and producer of the weekly feature “Conversation with…” of the Science Section of The New York Times.Known for her interviews with leading figures in politics and science, she is adjunct associate professor of international affairs and media at the School of International and Public Affairs (SIPA) of Columbia University.

 Early life

 Claudia Dreifus was born in New York City to Marianne and Henry Dreifus, both German-Jewish refugees.
 Henry Dreifus was a mechanic in the U.S. Army at the time of her birth and later went on to become involved in local politics.

-Claudia Dreifus obtained her bachelor of science in dramatic arts from New York University.
+Claudia Dreifus obtained her Bachelor of Science degree in dramatic arts from New York University.
 She was active in student politics as the leader of Students for a Democratic Society (SDS) and Students for Democratic Reform (SDR).
 After graduation, she worked as a labor organizer for hospital workers, Local 1199.
 During this time, she also began working as a freelance journalist.